Skip to content

 Walking street kaysersberg, France

-Constructed in the 1200s, the Kaysersberg Castle sits atop a hill overlooking Kaysersberg.
-The only part that is left of the castle is the outer structure, so there isn’t much to see inside the castle itself.
+Today, the only part of the castle that is left is the outer structure, so there isn’t much to see inside the castle itself.

-The best part is taking a 100-step spiral staircase to the top of the tower for an incredible panoramic view of Kaysersberg and the Weiss valley.
+The best part is taking a 100-step spiral staircase to the top of the tower for an incredible panoramic view overlooking the entire valley.
+This is especially beautiful at sunset.

 To get to Kaysersberg Castle, you can follow one of two paths leading from the town.
 The first one is a more scenic route through the vineyards and is about a 15-minute walk from Kaysersberg to the castle.
 You can follow the path from Rue du Tir.